Urban Assault: Taerkastens

-The Taerkasts is a group of humanity that represent a fundamentalist, Neo-Luddite society, abhorrent of technology.
+The Taerkasts is a faction of humanity that represent a fundamentalist, Neo-Luddite society, abhorrent of technology.
 Hypocritically, they embrace plasma formation technology and possess their own versions of "technologically" advanced armaments and equipment, regarding these as a necessary evil.
 The Taerkasten host station icon is a heraldic emblem with a sword and a shield.
 A majority of their technology design is based around the First/Second World War with some exceptions.
 The Taerkastens blame more "technological" factions like The Resistance and Ghorkovs for destroying the Earth's ozone layer and its atmosphere.

-They have a cult-like formation with the traditions resembling a medieval order or a masonic fraternity, and are situated in much of Southern Europe and Africa, and are heavily based on the ideas of religion and theocracy.
+They have a cult-like formation with the traditions resembling a monastic order or a masonic fraternity, and are situated in much of Southern Europe and Africa, and are heavily based on the ideas of religion and theocracy.
 Despite their current geographical location, the faction was originated in Central and Northern Europe and the game's lore states that they were the first human group to encounter the Mykonians.
 In the original campaign, they are infamous for getting into conflict with the Ghorkovs.
 The Taerkasts mainly use conventional weapon designs just like the Resistance, an exception to this is their Bronsteijn combat satellite armed with a massive ion cannon blast.
 Lore-wise, the Taerkastens are also responsible for creating the most efficient "Stonehenge" power stations, which cannot be constructed normally in the levels.

 In the game, Taerkasten units are typically heavily armored and have strong attacks, but the majority of them are slow and especially vulnerable to hit and run tactics.
 Some of their vehicles are particularly notorious for their extremely heavy shielding, such as the Zeppelin bomber airship.
 The backbone of conventional Taerkast assault usually involves the massed Eisenhans and Leonid tank divisions, with the Hetzel fighter plane and Mnosjetz bomber plane support.
 The Taerkasten Host Station is the Flying Fortress, whose turret design possesses a fatal flaw in the form of defensive blind-spots that sometimes allow a human opponent to stay close to one side and relentlessly attack without fear of reprisal from the host station.
 Taerkasten units are designed to be more AI-friendly among the playable factions.